Indian coal allocation scam

 While the initial CAG report suggested that coal blocks could have been allocated more efficiently, resulting in more revenue to the government, at no point did it suggest that corruption was involved in the allocation of coal.
 Over the course of 2012, however, the question of corruption has come to dominate the discussion.
 In response to a complaint by the BJP, the Central Vigilance Commission (CVC) directed the CBI to investigate the matters in a First Information Report (FIR), the first step in a criminal investigation.
 These FIRs accuse them of overstating their net worth, failing to disclose prior coal allocations, and hoarding rather than developing coal allocations.
 The CBI officials investigating the case have speculated that bribery may be involved.

 The issue has received massive media reaction and public outrage.
 During the monsoon session of the Parliament, the BJP's leader Hansraj Ahir protested the Government's handling of the issue demanding the resignation of the prime minister and refused to have a debate in the Parliament.
 The deadlock resulted in Parliament functioning only seven of the twenty days of the session.
 The Parliamentary Standing Committee report on Coal and Steel states that all coal blocks distributed between 1993 and 2008 were done in an unauthorized manner and allotment of all mines where production is yet to start should be cancelled.
-In 2015, Coal auction helped state government earn 80,000 Crore after sales of 11 coal blocks.
+In 2015, Coal auction helped state government earn 80,000 Crore (80,000,000,000 INR) after sales of 11 coal blocks.